 THIS EVENT IS CPD CERTIFIED

-This seminar will examine the next steps for improving provision for care leavers in England.
+This conference will examine the next steps for improving provision for care leavers in England.

-The discussion comes as Government continues to develop its approach to supporting young people leaving care through:
+The discussion comes as government continues to develop the approach to supporting young people, with recent developments including:

-- Introduction of the Care Leaver Covenant which aims to provide additional support for those leaving care; and
+- Introduction of the Care Leaver Covenant, which aims to provide additional support for those leaving care;

 - Publication by every local authority of local offers for care leavers.